hypertrace/hypertrace-alert-engine/README.md

 - eventConditionId: It refers to id of the event condition for which we want the alert
 - eventConditionType: It refers to the type of event condition for which we want the alert
 - channelId: It refers to the channel over which notifications would be sent (should have a corressponding notification config)
-- eventCondition: It specifies the exact event based on which alerts would be rolled out.
+- eventCondition: It specifies the exact event, based on which alerts would be rolled out.
 It has two main parts:

   1. metricSelection